ippontech/blog-usa/posts/improving-the-access-control-of-a-jhipster-application.md

 ## Spring Security and JHipster authorities

 JHipster uses [Spring Security](https://spring.io/projects/spring-security) to secure the application, it is a very mature and robust framework used to secure any Spring-based applications.
 Spring Security can be easily customized to change the application's authentication and access-control to fulfill any desired requirements.
-JHipster uses 4 kind of users (**system**, **anonymousUser**, **user** and **admin**), more information can be found on the [JHipster security page](https://www.jhipster.tech/security/).
+JHipster uses 4 kind of users (**system**, **anonymousUser**, **user** and **admin**) that have one or multiple authorities (**ROLE_ANONYMOUS**, **ROLE_USER** and **ROLE_ADMIN**).
+More information about the type of users and authorities can be found on the [JHipster security page](https://www.jhipster.tech/security/).

-Those users have authorities that control the access-control at two different levels:
+User's access-control can be configured using authorities at two different levels:
 - Url
     - **user** can use the entities API
     - only **admin** can use the management's API